Whitechapel and Bow Railway: Management

-From 1902 to 1950 it was owned and operated as a joint venture.
-Initially the arrangement was between the District Railway and the LTSR.
-Both companies went through a series of amalgamations.
-The LTSR was purchased by the Midland Railway in 1912.
-It was subsequently grouped into the London, Midland and Scottish Railway (LMS) in 1923 and was nationalised in 1948 as part of British Railways.

-The District Railway was part of the Underground Electric Railways Company of London and was absorbed into the London Passenger Transport Board in 1933.
+From 1902 to 1950 the W&BR was owned as a joint venture.
+Initially the arrangement was between the DR and the LTSR.
+They formed a joint board, headquartered in the LTSR offices.
+The board consisted of three directors from each company and included the chairman of each of them.
+The line was initially operated by a joint committee.
+Both companies went through a series of amalgamations over time.
+The LTSR was purchased by the Midland Railway (MR) in 1912.
+In 1920 the joint committee was dissolved and thereafter the DR operated the line on behalf of the W&BR.
+The MR was subsequently grouped into the London, Midland and Scottish Railway (LMS) in 1923 and was nationalised in 1948 as part of British Railways.
+The DR was part of the Underground Electric Railways Company of London and was absorbed into the London Passenger Transport Board in 1933.
 This was nationalised as the London Transport Executive in 1948.
-Complete ownership of the Whitechapel and Bow Railway passed to the London Transport Executive in 1950.
+Both the Railway Executive and the London Transport Executive were subsidiaries of the British Transport Commission.
+The Transport Act 1947 provided for complete ownership of the W&BR to pass to the London Transport Executive and this took place on 23 January 1950.